drdrsh/vc-crypt/README.md

 # Python script for encrypting secret credentials for version control

 This is a simple python script that can be used to encrypt/decrypt secret credentials (API secret keys, HTTP passwords, etc.) using a password to be able to safely put them under version control.
-It doesn't require building binaries, its only dependency is pyCrypto which is included in Anaconda python distribution, or can be installed manually using pip.
+It doesn't have any dependancies beyond python standard library.

 # Why should you use this?
 Well, How should I put this?
 It is more probable that you shouldn't.

-It is very likely that other git encryption methods like git-crypt are better for you, I wrote this because I wanted a solution that works well on any platform (Specifically Windows) without having to download cumbersome build tools.
+It is very likely that other git encryption methods like git-crypt are better for you, I wrote this because I wanted a solution that works well on any platform (Specifically Windows) without having to download cumbersome build tools or going into a dependancy hell.
 Anyway, feel free to give it a spin.

-# Dependencies

-You will need python and pyCrypto module installed.

 # File structure